-Statement of Authorabin

 Statement of Authorship

 I hereby declare that I am the sole author of this master thesis and that I have not used any sources other than those listed in the bibliography and identified as references.
 I further declare that I have not submitted this thesis at any other institution in order to obtain a degree.

-Dresden, 23rd January 2024
+Dresden, 22nd January 2024

 Anatol Constantin Fürst